 If you have the bandwidth and the time, this can be a good option, as all your files stored in CrashPlan Central are included in your backup.
 But, if you have a lot of data and/or a slow internet connection, this can take a really, really long time.

-Join Our Webinar for More Information
+Watch Our Webinar for More Information

 Now that you are faced with replacing your CrashPlan for Home account, don’t wait until your contract is about to run out.
-Give yourself at least a couple of months to make sure all the data, including the Limbo data, is safely migrated somewhere else.
+Give yourself at least a couple of months to make sure all the data, including the limbo data, is safely migrated somewhere else.

 Also, regardless of which option you chose for migrating your data from CrashPlan to a new cloud backup service, once everything is moved and you’ve checked to make sure you got everything, then and only then should you turn off your CrashPlan account and uninstall CrashPlan.